hiviah/https-everywhere-checker/README.md

 turn on the `fetch_in_subprocess` option metioned above.
 Some combinations of CURL and SSL library versions do that.
 Spawning separate subprocesses prevents any caches building up and eating too much memory.

+Using subprocess hypothetically might cause a deadlock due to insufficient buffer size when exchanging data through stdin/stdout in case of a large HTML page, but hasn't happened for any of the rules (I've tried to run them on the complete batch of rulesets contained in HTTPS Everywhere Nov 2 2012 commit c343f230a49d960dba90424799c3bacc2325fc94).
+Though in case deadlock happens, increase buffer size in `subprocess.Popen` invocation in `http_client.py`.

 ### Generic bugs/quirks of SSL libraries